stiles/dance-moms-transcripts/README.md

 - Season arcs – compare word usage across seasons to see how storylines evolve

 ## Episode metadata parsing
 There's also a script to parse episode tables saved from Wikipedia into structured data (json or csv).
+(The html from the [Wikipedia page](https://en.wikipedia.org/wiki/List_of_Dance_Moms_episodes) should be stored in `data/metadata/episodes.html`).

 ### Parse Wikipedia episodes HTML
 ```bash